-Step 1: The right start – Focus by questioning.
-“At the start it is important to condense a problem into a question, which you want to answer with the data analysis.”
+“At the start, it is important to condense a problem into a question, which you want to answer with the data analysis.”
 For this purpose, the data scientists need to gain insight into workflows before the start of the analysis in order to understand which step of a process should be optimized with AI.
-Only then can the desired result be defined and the appropriate models developed.
+Only then can the desired result be defined, and the appropriate models developed.
 In most companies, this step fails because of silo thinking among departments and missing information for the data scientists.

-Step 3: The right data to prevent GIGO.
-“Only then can the right data be identified, refined and finally analyzed.
-Another core principle with AI: All information required to answer the question must be included in the data, otherwise there is the risk of GIGO (Garbage In, Garbage Out, for more info see, “Creating data pools for AI,” link).
+“Only then can the right data be identified, refined, and finally analyzed.
+Another core principle with AI: All information required to answer the question must be included in the data, otherwise there is the risk of Garbage In, Garbage Out (GIGO), an effect further described in “Creating data pools for AI” (link).
 “No raw iron without iron ore in the rock: Same with data – one has to ensure that it contains the information required to solve a problem,” the data science expert explains.

-“‘Especially with Neural Networks, the quality of results depends almost entirely on the quality of the training data,’ clarifies the Data Science expert.
-For example, in so-called Convolutional Neural Networks (CNNs), the labelling quality directly determines the accuracy of image recognition results.
-‘The description of the training data has to be very granular for each object’, the expert notes.”
+One example is deep learning: “Especially with Neural Networks, the quality of results depends almost entirely on the quality of the training data,” clarifies the data science expert.
+For example, in so-called Convolutional Neural Networks (CNNs), the labeling quality directly determines the accuracy of image recognition results.
+“The description of the training data has to be very granular for each object,” the expert notes.